 American Gentleman – Premium Craddock Terry Shoe brand

 Banister– Premium shoe brand founded in 1845 in South Weymouth Mass.
-Purchased by Stetson in 1953 or 1954.
+Purchased by Ezra Stetson in 1934.
 Later purchased by Freeman.
+Click this link for a full history of Banister shoes.

 Bates – Founded in Webster Mass 1885.
 Purchased by Wolverine Worldwide in 1969.
 Prominent military footwear producer.
 Big user of porometic/corfam leather.
 Company website claims Bates invented the long wing in 1919.

 Bostonian – Founded in 1899 as Commonwealth Shoe Co, Whitman MA.
-Purchased by Kayser Roth Corporation. (date unknown).
+Whitman plant closed in 1964.
+Merged with Kayser-Roth Corp. in 1968.
+Purchased by Gulf and Western Industries in 1975.
 Purchased by Clarks in 1979.
 Shoes made at Hanover factory after purchase.
 Shoes no longer produced in USA.

 Boyd’s – St Louis MO based retailer.
 Out of business in 1995.
 Produced a premium line of shoes branded Threadneedle Street.